Behavioral Sciences Department

 The Department of Behavioral Sciences provides students the opportunity to major or minor in Psychology, Social Work, and Sociology.
 Our programs prepare students for a variety of vocational and academic pathways in fields of practice that assist individuals, organizations, and communities to resolve personal and social problems.
 Whether continuing on to graduate work in their respective field or not, our grads move on to fields such as: institutional research, university education, counseling, mental health, social welfare/human services agencies, criminal justice, community development, health care, public schools, child protective services, ministry, missionary service, law, government, human resources, industry, disaster relief, military social welfare, and aging to name a few.

-The Psychology program attempts to present all aspects of psychology.
+The Psychology program attempts to present all aspects of psychology and our seniors recently finished at the 95th percentile on a nationally standardized exam of psychology knowledge.
 Our approach is varied and the training of our faculty is broad.
 Study human development from infancy to maturity; learn how to conduct research and perform experiments; study the literature, history, and different schools of thought in psychology - our students do all of this and more.
 Counseling is also a major emphasis of the Asbury University Psychology program, with some of our faculty members being licensed counseling psychologists.
 Click here for a faculty listing.

 "I want to change the world!"